edbrad/pyACCESS/README.md

 ~~~~

 add a reference/link in the Project's url file (pyAccess\urls.py) to the new url file in the child App (www).
-the *include* library must be referenced
+the *include* library must be referenced.
 ~~~~
 from django.conf.urls import include, url from django.contrib import admin